H. L. Gold: Life and family

-H. L. Gold was born on April 26, 1914 in Montreal, Quebec, Canada.
+H. L. Gold was born on April 26, 1914, in Montreal, Quebec, Canada.
 Gold was born Jewish, and there are claims that he at first had to write under pseudonyms because publishers feared the readers' potential antisemitism.
-He was drafted into the United States Army during World War II, serving in the Pacific War.
+He was drafted into the United States Army during World War II, serving in the Pacific Theater.
 As a result of trauma during his wartime experiences, he developed agoraphobia which became so severe that for more than two decades he was unable to leave his apartment.
 Towards the end of his life, he acquired some control over the condition.

 His marriage to Evelyn Stein ended in divorce in 1957, and his second marriage was to Muriel "Nicky" (Nicholson) Conley.
 He died in 1996.

 His brother Floyd C. Gold, writing under the pen name Floyd C. Gale, was the primary book reviewer for Galaxy from 1955 to 1963.
 His son E. J. Gold is an artist, writer, and musician.

 Author and editor

 Science fiction

 After becoming editor of Galaxy Gold wrote that as a "dazzled boy" he "discovered science fiction in 1927, at the age of 13":

 Amazing Stories had been out for a year then, but it was Wells' War of the Worlds, sitting innocently on a Providence library shelf, that I found first.
 The personal impact was that of an explosive harpoon, and when I belatedly discovered those beautifully garish Paul covers, decorated with heroically paralyzed men in jodhpurs and simperingly paralyzed women in blowy veils, among giant insects and plants with leering heads, I was hooked.

 During the 1930s, Gold unsuccessfully wrote stories for pulp magazines.
 The day he was fired from his regular job because his boss believed that a writer should not work as a busboy, Gold learned that he had made his first sale.
-Beginning with "Inflexure" (as Clyde Crane Campbell) in Astounding Science Fiction (October 1934), Gold later worked for Standard Magazines, Fawcett Comics and Timely Comics.
+Beginning with "Inflexure" (as Clyde Crane Campbell) in Astounding Science Fiction (October 1934), Gold later worked for Standard Magazines, Fawcett Comics, and Timely Comics.
 He used the Campbell pen-name for his first half-dozen or so stories in 1934/35.
 When he resumed his writing career in 1938 he took the billing Horace L. Gold, but soon shortened it to the now more familiar H. L. Gold.

 Gold's most noted stories tended more toward fantasy, like his "Trouble with Water" (Unknown, March 1939).
-In 1939–41 he was an assistant editor on a trio of science fiction magazines – Captain Future, Thrilling Wonder Stories and Startling Stories.
+From 1939 to 1941 he was an assistant editor on a trio of science fiction magazines – Captain Future, Thrilling Wonder Stories, and Startling Stories.
 His 1939 novel, None But Lucifer in Unknown (September 1939) was a collaboration with L. Sprague de Camp.